AdobeDocs/audience-manager-learn.en/help/data-activation/people-based-destinations/configuring-profile-merge-rules-for-people-based-destinations.md

 ---

-# Configuring Profile Merge Rules for People-Based Destinations
+# Configuring [!UICONTROL Profile Merge Rules] for [!DNL People-Based Destinations]

-In this video, learn about how to set up a Profile Merge Rule to be used for People-Based Destinations, including when to use a brand new cross-device option.
+In this video, learn about how to set up a [!UICONTROL Profile Merge Rule] to be used for [!DNL People-Based Destinations], including when to use a brand new cross-device option.

 >[!VIDEO](https://video.tv.adobe.com/v/29076/?quality=12)